BLSQ/iaso/README.md

 Iaso is made of a white labeled Android application using Java/Kotlin, reusing large parts of the ODK projects, and a web platform programmed using Python/GeoDjango on top of PostGIS.
 Frontend is mainly React/Leaflet.
-One of the aims is the ease of integration with other platforms.
+One of the main aims is to make integration easy on other platforms.
 We already have csv and geopackage imports and exports and target easy integration with OSM.

 Structure